Physics (PHYS) Courses

-PHYS 230 Applied Electronics (4) (lecture/lab) Theory and applications of circuit design and analysis with an emphasis on analog devices.
+PHYS 230 Applied Electronics I (4) (lecture/lab) Theory and applications of circuit design and analysis with an emphasis on analog devices.
 AC and DC series and parallel RLC circuits, diodes, transistors and operational amplifiers.
 Laboratory will consist of construction and analysis of representative circuits.
-Pre: PHYS 272 or PHYS 173 and PHYS 272L.
+Pre: PHYS 272 and PHYS 272L.
 (Same as ASTR 230)

 PHYS 260 Computational Physics & Astron (3) Computational techniques in physics and astronomy, with an emphasis on fundamental algorithms and development of code in high-level languages.
 Topics include least squares, interpolation, random number generators and numerical integration of differential equations.
 Pre: CS 150 or CS 172 and MATH 242 and PHYS 272 (PHYS 272 may be taken concurrently).
 (Same as PHYS 260)

 PHYS 260L Computational Phys & Astr Lab (1) (lab) Will offer an introduction to unix command language and programming skills relevant to Astronomy.
 Emphasis on writing algorithms and code programming in Python, C ++, or Fortran.
 Some elements of IDL and IRAF are covered.
 Problems will come from physics and astrophysics that will be solved using numerical methods and mathematical algorithms presents in the PHYS 260 lecture.
 Topics covered are integration methods, interpolation, error estimation, eigenvalues and eigenvectors, linear and non-linear equations, Fourier methods, random numbers and Monte Carlo methods.
-Pre: PHYS 272 or PHYS 173, PHYS 260 (may be taken concurrently).
-(Same as PHYS 260L)
+Pre: CS 150 or CS 172 and MATH 242 and PHYS 272 (PHYS 272 may be taken concurrently) and PHYS/ASTR 260 (PHYS/ASTR 260 may be taken concurrently).
+(Same as ASTR 260L)

 PHYS 272L Gen Phys II Lab (1) (lab) A required laboratory supplement for PHYS 272; presents illustrative experiments in electricity, magnetism and optics.
-Pre: PHYS 272 (which can be taken concurrently).
-Previously offered as PHYS 171L.
-(Previously Offered as PHYS 171L) (Attributes: DY)
+Pre: PHYS 170 (may be taken concurrently), PHYS 170L, MATH 242.
+(Previously offered as PHYS 171L) (Attributes: DY)

 PHYS 274 Gen Phys III: Intro Modern Phy (3) Survey of contemporary physical theory and applications: special relativity; quantum physics; atomic structure and spectra, nuclear structure and reactions; elementary particles and fundamental forces.
 Pre: MATH 300 which can be taken concurrently and PHYS 170 and 272.
 (Previously offered as PHYS 270)